-- The general requirements for admission to MA programs in the School of Education are stated in the Graduate Programs portion of the Admissions and Academics section of this bulletin. - Students must submit GRE scores prior to consideration of regular admission. - Students wishing to enter either of the counseling programs described below must apply both to the university and to the Department of Educational and Counseling Psychology. - All other program requirements are stated in the description of each program. - Because of the sequential nature of the Community Counseling and School Counseling programs, students must begin full-time study in the fall semester if they are to complete these 48-credit programs in two academic years. - The 30-33 credit program (MA: Educational and Developmental Psychology) may be completed in one year of full-time study. - Students in the counseling programs are required to attend a minimum of eight weekly personal-counseling sessions during the first semester of enrollment.
-These sessions may be arranged with the university's Counseling and Testing Center or in the public sector by a licensed therapist.
+- The general requirements for admission to MA programs in the School of Education are stated in the Graduate Programs portion of the Admissions and Academics section of this bulletin. - Students must submit GRE scores prior to consideration of regular admission. - Students wishing to enter either of the counseling programs described below must apply to the Department of Educational & Counseling Psychology through Graduate Admissions. - All other program requirements are stated in the description of each program. - Because of the sequential nature of the Community Counseling and School Counseling programs (48-credit programs) and the Clinical Mental Health Counseling program (60-credit program), students must begin full-time study in the fall semester if they are to complete these programs in two academic years. - The 30-33 credit program (MA: Educational and Developmental Psychology) may be completed in one year of full-time study. - · Students in the counseling programs are required to attend

+- a minimum of eight weekly personal-counseling sessions during the first semester of enrollment.
+These sessions may be arranged with the university's Counseling & Testing Center or in the public sector by a licensed therapist.
 A letter verifying the completion of these eight sessions is required by the end of the first semester.
-Continuation in the Community Counseling and School Counseling programs is based upon a periodic review by the department faculty of the student's academic performance and personal qualifications as a counselor. - A 600-hour supervised internship is required in both the Community Counseling and School Counseling programs.
+Continuation in the Community Counseling and School Counseling programs is based upon a periodic review by the department faculty of the student's academic performance and personal qualifications as a counselor. - A 600-hour supervised internship is required in the Community Counseling, Clinical Mental Health Counseling and School Counseling programs.
 Usually the student is placed in an approved agency or school for 20 hours per week for 30 weeks. - Students planning further graduate work are encouraged to include EDPC699 Thesis.
 Those who do not plan further graduate study may substitute course work for the thesis in their program.
 Admission for any graduate degree offered in the School of Education is based on the total profile of the student and includes the analysis of admission documents as well as the professional judgment of the program faculty.